Planning a trip to South Korea?

 Jeju is a very popular domestic destination and there are many low-cost cheap flights.
 The flight from Seoul takes just over one hour.
 Remember – this flight will take off and land at the domestic airport in Seoul, not the international airport Incheon.

 Do you need a Visa?

-It can be a real pain trying to figure out if you need a visa for a country and then all the hassle of figuring out how to apply, how long you can go without your passport, when the embassy is open etc. iVisa has completely revolutionised this process and put it all online and make it super simple and paper and hassle free!white
+It can be a real pain trying to figure out if you need a visa for a country and then all the hassle of figuring out how to apply, how long you can go without your passport, when the embassy is open etc. iVisa has completely revolutionized this process and put it all online and make it super simple and paper and hassle-free!

 Where to Eat In Jeju Island

 South Korean cuisine is as colourful and vibrant as the culture.
 Whether you are visiting Jeju Island for a short vacation, or a longer holiday, here is my list of top places to try!